 Blodgett is a tiny town located in the state of Oregon.
 With a population of 42 people and just one neighborhood, Blodgett is the largest community in Oregon.
-Blodgett has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Blodgett was built prior to World War II, making it one of the older and more historic towns in the country.

 Blodgett home prices are not only among the most expensive in Oregon, but Blodgett real estate also consistently ranks among the most expensive in America.